vince-564/PortfolioProjects/README.md

 ### Training Machine Learning / Computer Vision Algorithms
 Code: [CIFAR_10_DATA_PartI.ipynb](Python/CIFAR_10_DATA_PartI.ipynb), [CIFAR_10_DATA_PartII.ipynb](Python/CIFAR_10_DATA_PartII.ipynb)

 Goal: To teach a computer how to recognize objects.
-The model was built then a 2nd iteration of the model was built in attempt to improve performance.
+The model was built then a second iteration of the model was built in attempt to improve performance.

 Description: The CIFAR-10 dataset is a widely used benchmark dataset in the field of computer vision.
 It consists of 60,000 32x32 color images distributed across 10 classes, with 6,000 images per class.
 These classes include common objects such as airplanes, automobiles, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
 The dataset is commonly used for training and evaluating machine learning and deep learning models for image classification tasks.